GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 gateway for requests and can be used in situations where you'd typically consider using a VPN.

 Unlike [Cloud IAP](https://cloud.google.com/iap), Pomerium supports non-Google identity providers.
-You can also run Pomerium outside Google Cloud (such as on other cloud providers and on-premises), and still use it to route or authorize traffic to Google Cloud targets such as Cloud Run or Cloud Functions.
+You can also run Pomerium outside Google Cloud (such as on other cloud providers and on-premises) and still use it to route or authorize traffic to Google Cloud targets such as Cloud Run or Cloud Functions.

 This guide assumes that you have editor access to a Google Cloud project that can be used for isolated testing and a DNS zone that you are able to control.
 DNS does not need to be inside Google Cloud for the example to work.